xzhangpeijin/MovieChainRunner/README.md

  * -d [graph]        Reduce a given graph
  * -r [graph]        Run on given graph
  * -p [graph]        Print a given graph to graphml format
+ * -x                Run Experimental
 ```

+Note: Experimental runs most be modified by changing the source code, are meant for testing purposes only

 ####Data